tsuru/tsuru/docs/using/php.rst

     $ git add amazon-web-services/ amazon-s3-and-cloudfront/

 Now you need to add the amazon AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY environments support into wp-config.php.
-You could add these environments right after the WP_DEBUG as bellow:
+You could add these environments right after the WP_DEBUG as below:

 .. highlight:: bash